michaelnew/Octoprint-Print-Queue/README.md

 # OctoPrint-Material-Settings

+This plugin allows you to change your bed and print temperatures from within Octoprint without having to reslice.

-This plugin will look for specific heating commands sent to the printer (M104, M109, M190, and M140) and replace them with values that you've set from within Octoprint.
-This way you can change your bed and print temperatures without ever having to reslice.
+It will look for specific heating commands sent to the printer (M104, M109, M190, and M140) and replace them with values that you've set from within Octoprint.

 ## Setup